zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 ### Image Encoded NFTs

-Smart Contracts that encoded their NFTs directly to the Blockchain are more pure than those that do not.
+Smart Contracts that encoded their NFTs directly to the Blockchain are often seen as more philosophically pure than those that have off-chain data.

 # Egregious offender: Lazy Lions NFT